smastrom/vue-use-active-scroll/README.md

 ## What is it?

-It is a Vue 3 composable that implements a custom scroll observer and returns **reactive data** of the current active target.
+It is a Vue 3 composable that implements a customizable scroll observer and returns **reactive data** of the current active target.

 It automatically ensures that the returned target reflects:

 - User's reading flow regardless of scrolling speed
 - The clicked link regardless of the scroll-behavior, custom scroll functions, etc.
 - Different behaviors on mount, scroll and click
-- Your composable configuration
 - The URL hash

 ### What it doesn't do?